Limit Cycles and Conformal Invariance

 We used these results to show that the trace of the stress-energy tensor vanishes on cycles, and hence that scale implies conformal invariance (perturbatively in unitary relativistic $d=4$ QFT).
 If ``theory space'' is understood as the space of couplings of a model modulo the action of $G_F$ on these couplings (with $G_F$ the group of symmetries of the free Lagrangian), then cycles and fixed points are mapped to single points.
 It is remarkable that all such points describe in fact CFTs.

 Some questions remain which we intend to turn to in the future.
-Among them are: \begin{itemize} \item Are there renormalization group flows between fixed points and cycles? \item Are there limit cycles in four dimensions with bounded tree-level scalar potential? \item Are there any properties of cyclic CFTs that generically distinguish them from fixed point CFTs?
-In particular, does the current associated with the generator $S$ play a special role? \item Can a non-perturbative proof of the strong version of the $c$-theorem be given by extending the perturbative proof, say, by showing positivity of the metric $\chi^g_{IJ}$ using dispersion relations? \item Do relativistic, unitary QFTs admit recursive RG flows that do not correspond to motions by generators in $G_F$? \end{itemize} We look forward to addressing these questions.
+Among them are: \begin{itemize} \item Are there renormalization group flows between fixed points and cycles? \item Are there limit cycles in four dimensions with bounded tree-level scalar potential? \item Can a non-perturbative proof of the strong version of the $c$-theorem be given by extending the perturbative proof, say, by showing positivity of the metric $\chi^g_{IJ}$ using dispersion relations? \item Do relativistic, unitary QFTs admit recursive RG flows that do not correspond to motions by generators in $G_F$? \end{itemize} We look forward to addressing these questions.

 \ack{We are happy to acknowledge discussions with Hugh Osborn, Markus Luty, Joseph Polchinski and Riccardo Rattazzi that challenged our previous conclusion that theories on RG limit cycles are only scale-invariant.
 We thank David Pirtskhalava for numerous discussions and for his comments on the manuscript, as well as Ken Intriligator for discussions at the initiation of this project.
 This material is based upon work supported by the US Department of Energy under contract DOE-FG03-97ER40546 and in part by the US National Science Foundation under Grant No.\ 1066293 and the hospitality of the Aspen Center for Physics.}